Government land acquisition and resumption

 Reasonable costs relating to preparing and filing the compensation claim are reimbursed as part of the overall settlement of compensation.

-A claim must be made within 3 years of the day the notice is published in the gazette.
+A claim for compensation must be made within 3 years of the date the taking of land notice is published in the gazette.

 How compensation is assessed

-The compensation amount is based on the market value of the property (or the interest in the property) on the date the gazette notice is published and according to the Act and legal precedents.
+The compensation amount is based on the market value of or interest in the land on the date the gazette notice is published, and according to the Act and legal precedents.

-A valuer will assess the market value of the land including fixed improvements (furniture and chattels are not included).
+A valuer will assess the market value of the land, including fixed improvements—moveable personal property (such as furniture) is not included in this valuation.

 For owner-occupied properties, reasonable removal expenses and costs (e.g. legal fees and stamp duty) associated with the purchase of a replacement dwelling of equal value are usually allowed.